cjfff/hono-gateway/README.md

 A lightweight, high-performance API gateway built with [Hono](https://hono.dev/) for routing and proxying requests to multiple backend services.
 Features a database-backed service registry with full CRUD operations.

+If you want a more powerful production ready proxy server, could refer to [redbird](https://github.com/OptimalBits/redbird)

 ## Features

 - 🚀 **Lightweight**: Built on Hono, one of the fastest web frameworks